-*To protect the identity of this survivor, his name and image has been changed*
+*To protect the identity of this survivor, her name and image have been changed*

 Tanvi* covered her face as she stood in a busy train station in India.
 Two adult males, Rohit and Ashok, were there with her and appeared to be waiting for someone else.
 When questioned, Rohit claimed that Tanvi was 18 years old and was his wife, but neither was entirely true.